TheQuiche/RCCarControl/README.md

 # RCCarControl
-Contains source code to control an RC car
+This project contains Java source code to control a Pololu DRV8835 engine controller using a XBOX One controller.